Trusted WordPress tutorials, when you need them most.

 How to Change the Default Text Selection Color in WordPress

-In this article, we will show you how to change the default text selection color in your WordPress theme.
+In this guide, we’ll show you exactly how to change the default text selection color in WordPress.

 How to change the default text selection color in WordPress